Southern State Parkway: Route description

-The Southern State Parkway begins at an interchange (exit 25A) with the Belt Parkway and the Cross Island Parkway on the Queens and Nassau County border in Elmont and North Valley Stream.
+The Southern State Parkway begins at an interchange (exit 25A) with the Belt Parkway and the Cross Island Parkway on the Queens and Nassau County border in North Valley Stream.
 After the interchange, the Southern State proceeds east as an eight-lane divided parkway through North Valley Stream, passing north of St. Johns Cemetery before entering exit 13S and exit 13N, which serves Central Avenue, which connects to the Linden Boulevard that runs through Queens.
 Bending southeast through North Valley Stream, the parkway enters a partial diamond interchange with North Fletcher Avenue (exit 14).

 Running along the northern end of Valley Stream State Park, the parkway provides a ramp designated exit 15A, which connects to the park.
 A short distance later, the parkway enters exit 15, which connects to Corona Avenue.
 Proceeding westbound, a junction is also present with Franklin Avenue (designated exit 16N).
 After crossing into Malverne, the Southern State enters a cloverleaf interchange with Hempstead Avenue (exit 17).
 Crossing a line for the Long Island Rail Road, the parkway winds through Lakeview before crossing into Hempstead Lake State Park.
 Crossing through the park, the parkway enters exit 18 for Eagle Avenue, where it narrows to six lanes.
 After crossing Hempstead Lake, the parkway enters a cloverleaf interchange with Peninsula Boulevard (exit 19).

-Winding north of Mercy Medical Center, the route enters Rockville Centre, passing north of Molloy University before entering a cloverleaf with exit 20 (Baldwin Road and Grand Avenue).
+Winding north of Mercy Medical Center, the route enters Rockville Centre, passing north of Molloy College before entering a cloverleaf with exit 20 (Baldwin Road and Grand Avenue).
 The six-lane parkway makes a bend after exit 20, crossing through North Baldwin, and into exit 21 with Nassau Road.
 After making a large bend to the northeast and turning east, the Southern State enters exit 22, a cloverleaf interchange with the Meadowbrook State Parkway in North Merrick.
 Proceeding westbound, a ramp is present to Meadowbrook Road (exit 23).
 Just east of that, the parkway enters exit 24S–N, a cloverleaf interchange with Merrick Avenue.
 These three exits span less than one mile.